AMLab-Amsterdam/AMLab-Amsterdam.github.io/README.md

 # Adding Your Personal Information

-1. Clone the repository and checkout a new branch.
+1. Clone the repository.
 ```
 git clone git@github.com:AMLab-Amsterdam/AMLab-Amsterdam.github.io.git
 ```
+2. Checkout a new branch with the following name:
+- ```FirstnameLastnameNew``` if you are creating your personal page
+- ```FirstnameLastnameUpdate``` if you are updating your existing personal page

-2. Add the following files (for details see below):
+3. Add the following files (details below):
 - A description file ```./_people/FirstnameLastname.md```
 - A profile picture ```./assets/img/FirstnameLastname.[jpg/png]```
 - Optimally, a bibliography file ```./_bibliography/FirstnameLastname.bib```

-3. Commit and push your changes to your newly created branch.
+4. Commit and push your changes to your newly created branch.

-4. Open a pull-request on Github.
+5. Open a pull-request on Github.

 ## Description file